Campaign of the Month: June 2014

 “Tooth & Claw” : The unit has developed their individual melee combat tactics, often employing hand-to-hand brawling techniques, colloquially called “Mech-Fu”.
 This style has led to the refinement of the tactic, known as “Chewing the Bone”.

 The C&C Group of the Iron Dingoes has granted it numerous tactical abilities.
-Advanced communications through its satellites, Scout Cars, and Mobile HQ have granted constant understanding of the combat battlefield, and assists the unit in ensuring the unit can react quickly to changing conditions on the battlefield.
+Advanced communications through its stealth satellites, Scout Cars, and Mobile HQ have granted constant understanding of the combat battlefield, and assists the unit in ensuring it can react quickly to changing conditions on the battlefield.

 In addition to these assets, the Iron Dingoes have acquired some hover attack armor and a handful of motorized hover infantry platoons.
 These units are presently used in select missions to provide a tactical edge, but usually remain outside the combat field as a tactical reserve.
-Each infantry unit uses rugged militarized hovercycles, in addition to a handful of their beloved Type-74 hover transports, and Karnov VTOLs, capable of deploying the squads in need as Force Recon with or without their vehicles.
+These units uses rugged militarized hovercycles, in addition to a handful of their beloved Type-74 hover transports, and Karnov VTOLs, capable of deploying the squads in need as Force Recon with or without their vehicles.

 Support : The unit presently has good support, though its pilots perform some of their own maintenance.
 The complete unit has about 85% technical coverage for their assets at this time, mostly due to recent mercenary and dependent technicians acquired from numerous sources, as well as a nice selection of tools and other parts scavenged from the battlefield.
 That the unit’s growing number of techs are able to keep the unit in parts and supplies, remains a testament to their skills, dedication and avaricious attitude to battlefield salvage.
 Their rapacious actions after combat is complete, is what has earned the unit the motto “Maybe the Dingoes ate your BattleMech?”, as they often strip everything they can for salvage, weapons and ammo.
 Following a successful fight they are truly like a pack of hungry dingoes.